Vyral/base-template/_posts/2020-12-04-3-things-to-avoid-when-prepping-your-home.md

 {% include youtube.html %}

-Here are three vital mistakes to avoid when preparing your home for sale.
+<p style="text-align:center">Here are three vital mistakes to avoid when preparing your home for sale.</p>

 Unfortunately, some people make mistakes while preparing their homes for sale.
 Here are the three main things to avoid when getting your house ready for the market: